ashwinder1/my-simple-webapp/README.md

-# My Simple Web Application
+# Simple Web Application to teach Docker

 This is a simple web application using [Python Flask](http://flask.pocoo.org/).
 This is used in the demonstration of teaching Docker and Docker hub.